Find out how we can support you with resources, contacts and guides below.

 Medical History Questionnaire FAQs

-The MHQ is an annual requirement for all personnel that are involved in animal research activities including animal care, access to vivarium spaces, handling animal tissues, sponsors of animal research and those that support animal research.
+The MHQ is a requirement for all personnel that are involved in animal research activities including animal care, access to vivarium spaces, handling animal tissues, sponsors of animal research and those that support animal research.
 The Medical History Questionnaire covers medical history and immunization requirements for working with specific animal research species to protect both human and animal health.

 There is additional policy requiring a medical surveillance program.